myffs/Fnf-EchoEngine/example_mods/images/achievements/readme.txt

-Put your achievement icons here.
-It's name must be same as it's achievement's save tag.Put your achievement json files here
+Put your achievement icons here
+It's a name that must be same as achievement save tag So Put your achievement json files here